Mobilization in Russia for Feb. 11-12, 2024 CIT Volunteer Summary

 Sentences, Legal Proceedings and Incidents

-The court in the town of Borzya has sentenced soldier Aleksey Klimov to two years and two months of penal settlement for failing to execute orders during an armed conflict.
+The court in the town of Borzya has sentenced soldier Aleksey Klimov to two years and two months of penal settlement for failing to obey orders during an armed conflict.
 The man refused to go on a "service trip to perform combat and special tasks."
-From 2023 to 2024, the Borzya Garrison Military Court received 14 cases of refusal to execute orders during combat.
+From 2023 to 2024, the Borzya Garrison Military Court received 14 cases of refusal to obey orders during combat.
 At least five of them resulted in two-year penal settlement sentences.

 In Buryatia, contract soldier Vladimir Danovsky received three and a half years of penal settlement for a combination of sentences, including going AWOL and theft.